 The information on this page helps you understand your undergraduate financial aid offer letter and what steps you need to take to have loans credited to your account.
 There is also information about outside scholarships as well as other possible impacts to your financial aid that may occur later, if there are changes in your financial circumstances.

 Your Official Financial Aid Offer and What You Need to Do

 Log in to your SIS account to review your financial aid offer.
 After logging into your SIS account, click "Financials" in the left menu, then "Finance Center."
-Next choose "View Financial Aid," the appropriate year, and then look for the "Award Letter" link to print a copy for your records or to save it as a .pdf to send on to someone else.
-Please note that financial aid offers are only shown online in the SIS or in UVAPay, and you will not receive a paper letter.
+Next choose "View Financial Aid," select the appropriate year, and then look for the "Award Letter" link to print a copy for your records or to save it as a .pdf to send on to someone else.
+Please note that financial aid offers are only shown online in SIS or in UVAPay, and you will not receive a paper letter.
 If your offer changes later for some reason, you'll be able to see the history of your offer letters for the year at any time.

 If you have been offered grants, these will show in your financial aid offer in an "accepted" status.
 Our assumption is that everyone wants to accept money that does not have to be paid back!
 There are dozens of named grants, so you may not recognize one award or another right away.

 An important note for undergraduate transfer students: until your school of enrollment reviews your transfer credits (usually before the start of the first term of enrollment), we will offer you loans as if you are a first-year student.
-Once your school reviews your credits and sets your academic level, we'll adjust your loans to the reflect the correct level for you.
+Once your school reviews your credits and sets your academic level, we'll adjust your loans to reflect the correct level for you.
 For students with need-based loans, the total loan amount will not change, but the types of loans will.